bioinfo-LIG/hadaca3_framework/README.md

 Functions are declared in the `function_blocks`.

-All functions share the same signature:
+All functions within a given function type share the same signature:

 ```r
 program_block_PP <- function(data, path_og_dataset='', omic='') { #PP stands for preprocessing